14 Combined Loads

 Click to expand

-Once the total normal stress and total shear stress at a specified point is calculated, the general stress state can be represented on a stress element and used to determine principal stresses, principal planes, and max/min shear stresses.
+Once the total normal stress and total shear stress at a specified point are calculated, the general stress state can be represented on a stress element and used to determine principal stresses, principal planes, and max/min shear stresses.

-14.5 Summary
+Summary

 Click to expand